 Not surprisingly, I have found myself overwhelmed by life.
 Still I continue to believe that God is calling me to pick myself up and walk his path.
 I have faith that this is the right thing to do.
 Once my son was in kindergarten and I was no longer working outside the home, I had the opportunity to begin my seminary studies.

 Given my struggles with mental illness, my experience as a psychotherapist, and my sense of God’s call to the ordained ministry, I believe that God may be calling me to a mental health ministry.
-In the class Empowering the People of God, I wrote a mental health ministry training manual.
+As a seminary class assignment, I wrote a mental health ministry training manual.
 When researching for this paper, I found many resources and ministries that serve those with mental illness and their families within the faith community.
 I have found that many of those with mental illness see their faith in God as fundamental to their healing.
 As Christians, we must recognize this need and lovingly minister to those with mental illness and their families.

 God calls us in our brokenness to become whole in him, to reconcile ourselves to him, and to receive his healing love.
 When I allow God to use me to do his work – I feel great joy.
 Uplifting another soul uplifts my own.

-– First written Fall 2005 while attending Fuller Theological Seminary
+– Edited March 2018.
+First written Fall 2005 while attending Fuller Theological Seminary.